Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Robustness against detection noise

-As shown in Fig.~\ref{fig:detectionoise}, it is evident that parity measurement is significantly impacted by detection noise.
-In contrast, the half-population difference and sign measurement demonstrate strong robustness against detection noise, with the sign measurement being the most effective one among the three methods.
+As shown in Fig.~\ref{fig:detectionoise}, it is evident that the parity measurement is significantly affected by detection noise.
+In contrast, the half-population difference and sign measurement demonstrate strong robustness against detection noise, with the sign measurement being the most effective among the three methods.
 Consequently, it is feasible to simplify the probability distribution to a binomial distribution by employing interaction-based readout with sign measurement, thereby facilitating Bayesian estimation.
-This measurement protocol is robust against detection noise, which is experimentally friendly for implementation.
+This measurement protocol is robust to detection noise and is experimentally friendly for implementation.